Google Cloud Machine Types Comparison

 Custom Machine Types

 Predefined machine types vary to meet needs based on high memory, high vCPU, a balance of both, or both high memory and high vCPU.
-If that’s not enough to meet your needs, Google has one more option for you — custom machine types.
+If none of the machine types meet your needs, Google has one more option for you — custom machine types.
 With custom machine types, you can define exactly how many vCPUs you need and what amount of system memory for the instance.
+They allow you to independently configure CPU and memory to find the right balance for your applications, so you’re only paying for what you need.
 They’re a great fit if your workloads don’t quite match up with any of the available predefined types, or if you need more compute power or more memory, but don’t want to get bogged down by upgrades you don’t need that come with predefined types.

 About GPUs and machine types

-On top of your virtual machine instances, Google also offers graphics processing units (GPUs) that can be used to boost workloads for processes like machine learning and data processing.
-GPUs typically can only be attached to predefined machine types, but in some cases can also be placed with custom machine types depending on zone availability.
+On top of your GCP instance types, Google also offers graphics processing units (GPUs) that can be used to boost workloads for processes like machine learning and data processing.
+You can only attach GPUs to predefined or custom machine types.
 In general, the higher number of GPUs attached to your instances, the higher number of vCPUs and system memory available to you.

-With good insight into your workload, usage trends, and business needs, you have the resources available to find the machine type that’s right for you.
+With good insight into your workload and usage trends you have the resources available to find the machine type that fits your business needs.